openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * Authentication between the different parts
 * The Verifier may include the hash of a cryptographically random number in the request and require the component requesting the Authorization Request data to provide the cryptographically random number.

-## Validation of Verifiable Presentations

-A Verifier MUST validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided by an OP according to the rules of the respective Presentation format.

-This requirement holds true even if those Verifiable Presentations are embedded within a signed OpenID Connect assertion, such as an ID Token or a UserInfo response.
-This is required because Verifiable Presentations might be signed by the same Holder but with different key material and/or the OpenID Connect assertions may be signed by a third party (e.g., a traditional OP).
-In both cases, just checking the signature of the respective OpenID Connect assertion does not, for example, check the Holder Binding.

-Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].

-It is NOT RECOMMENDED for the Subject to delegate the presentation of the Credential to a third party.

 ## Fetching Presentation Definitions by Reference